pppinkyyy/PizzaApp/README.md

 #  PizzaApp

-PizzaApp is an application developed on SwiftUI for ordering pizza (BZ Fire Base)
+PizzaApp is an application developed on SwiftUI for ordering pizza.

 The application consists of:
 * Authorization screen